Create, don’t consume

 1. Consumption is death

-The idea is simple: if you change your daily mode-of-operation from consumption to creation, you will inexorably become your true Self.
+The idea of this whole post is simple: if one changes their daily mode-of-operation from consumption to creation, you will inexorably become your true self.
 It’s so fundamental, so core to how your brain works, that I would consider it a law of the human mind.
-Call it “Self-Creation Convergence”: where through enough acts of creation, a person eventually only creates for themselves, and through that creation converges into their true Self, thus bringing it into being.
-Truly authoring the play of life.
-Not being consigned as an extra.

-Consumption
+Consumption Today

-This leads me to “Death by Consumption”: where your whole identity is (subconsciously) propped up on a handful of themes you passively have been consuming every day and your mind is so saturated, that it never actually has the space and freedom to be, do, or feel the way you actually are.
-Your true Self is being suffocated by layers of information you didn’t create.
+This leads me to “Death by Consumption”: where your whole identity is (subconsciously) propped up on a handful of themes or memes you passively have been consuming every day and your mind is so saturated, that it never actually has the space and freedom to be, do, or feel the way you actually are.
+Your true self is being suffocated by layers of information you didn’t create.
 You become the veritable NPC.

 You rationalize this consumption by seeing every post as “facts”, when in reality your brain won’t even truly accept them as facts unless you arrive at them yourself or through your own experiences.
 I’m talking a gun-to-your-head-you-die-if-this-fact-isn’t-true situation.
 You would begin to realize the non-zero probability of the “fact” being bullshit or completely unverifiable.
 Even if there’s actual good facts you’re consuming, to what end are you consuming them?